micropython/micropython/docs/library/gc.rst

    Return the number of bytes of heap RAM that are allocated.

+   .. admonition:: Difference to CPython
+      :class: attention

+      This function is MicroPython extension.

 .. function:: mem_free()

-   Return the number of bytes of available heap RAM.
+   Return the number of bytes of available heap RAM, or -1 if this amount is not known.

+   .. admonition:: Difference to CPython
+      :class: attention

+      This function is MicroPython extension.